 Inclusion & Diversity award – WINNER

-2022 National Council for the Training of Journalists (NCTJ)
+2021 National Council for the Training of Journalists (NCTJ) Awards for Excellence

 2021 City of Wolverhampton College